runicscribe/worldbuilding-docs/dae-machina/culture/peoples/index.md

-# Races
+# Peoples

-text
+All across Dae'machina can be found a variety of sapient entities, both magical and mundane.

 ## Ældar

-The Ældar were a race of magically gifted humans who originated about 200,000 years ago in central Eaos. lived between 100,000 and 10,000 BC.
+The Ældar were a species of magically gifted humanoids who originated about 200,000 years ago in central Eaos. lived between 100,000 and 10,000 BC.
 Ældar resembled stocky, swarthy humans with brown or black hair and eyes.
 The Ældar civilization rose to prominence on the southwestern